authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 the BIMI-Indicator header which have been modified since delivery, the MTA MAY add a hash of the data referenced in that header into the Authentication-Results entry such that the hash can be signed by, and verified by an ARC aware MTA/MUA pair.
-The raw uncompressed data of the SVG Indicator is hashed wuth SHA-256, the resulting hash is truncated to the final 8 (at least) characters, and added to the Authentication-Results entry.
+The raw uncompressed data of the SVG Indicator is hashed with SHA-256, the resulting hash is truncated to the final 8 (at least) characters, and added to the Authentication-Results entry.
 If this entry is added then the MTA MUST also add the BIMI-Indicator header.